JoshuaHaughton/watchlist/README.md

-# Watchlist - Media Finder & Saver
+# Watchlist - Media Searching & Saving App
 Watchlist is a media searching app where users can search and find detailed descriptions of their favourite movies and tv series.
 Users can create an account, save movies and tv series they find, and then give them ratings, as well as check off when they watched them.
-This project served as a way for me to solidify my understanding of using APIs with React.js, and allowed me to experiment with implementing these features into a bigger project that uses my own Html and CSS.
+This project served as a way for me to solidify my understanding of using APIs with React.js, and allowed me to experiment with implementing these features into a bigger project that uses my own Html, CSS, and Database.

 View Live HERE: [Watchlist](https://watchlist-client.netlify.app/)